|Pen y Cymoedd Wind Farm Project, Upper Rhondda, Wynon and Afan Valleys, Wales|

 |Length of Online Access Tracks||85 km|

 Pen y Cymoedd wind farm scope of work and major design considerations:

 In 2015 Natural Resources Wales (a Welsh Government sponsored body), signed a lease agreement with Vattenfall of Sweden.
 And its British-based subsidiary Vattenfall United Kingdom (formerly Nuon Renewables).

 At the time, this was to develop what would be the UK’s highest altitude wind farm, on a site owned by Natural Resources Wales, previously the Forestry Commission Wales.

 The project saw the installation of 76 wind turbines with a peak power of 228 MW and planned to operate for 25 years.
 This was to generate up to 0.6 TWh/yr, an amount enough to power up to 140, 000 homes, with an annual consumption of 4266 kWh.
 The turbine manufacturer is Siemens Wind Power.
 During the planning process, Vattenfall (at that time: Nuon) agreed to contribute about £1.85m annually to a community fund.
 As well as to invest £3m in a habitat restoration scheme.

 The generation site consists of 76 Siemens SWP 3.0 direct drive wind turbines.
-The wind farm, with a total capacity of 228 megawatts (MW) generates at 33kV which feed into the Pen y Cymoedd Sub-Station, which steps up the voltage from 33kV to 132kV.
-A second sub-station some 9.2km away in Rhigos steps up the voltage from 132 to 400 kV to feed into a 400 kV National Grid substation.
+The wind farm, with a total capacity of 228 megawatts (MW) exports at 33 kV which feeds into the Pen y Cymoedd Sub-Station, where it is stepped up from 33 kV to 132 kV.
+A second sub-station some 9.2 km away in Rhigos steps up the voltage from 132 kV to 400 kV to feed into a 400 kV National Grid substation.

-The turbines were arranged in 11 Arrays of varying quantity of turbines over four regions of the site.
-The final region being completed and handed over operationally on 1st June 2017
+The turbines are arranged in 11 Arrays of varying quantities of turbines over four regions of the site.
+The final region being completed and handed over operationally on 1st June 2017.

 What the client wanted: